-Michelle Tumolo made an immediate impact as an assistant coach for the Gators, helping Erica LaGrow direct the Florida offense.
+Michelle Tumolo finished her second season in Gainesville in 2015 and has made an immediate impact as an assistant coach for the Gators, helping Erica LaGrow direct the Florida offense.

 The Gators finished the 2014 season with the nation’s second best scoring offense (15.00 points per game), while ranking fourth in scoring margin (6.57) and fifth in points (412).

 Tumolo helped guide Tewaaraton finalist Shannon Gilroy as she became the first Florida player to score 100+ points in a season and led the nation in goals scored (86).
 Four Gators finished the season with 40+ points and nine scored 10+ goals in 2014.

 Tumolo finished her career at Syracuse as one of the greatest athletes in program history.
 In addition to being a Tewaaraton finalist in 2012, she also was named the IWLCA Attacker of the Year, an IWLCA First Team All-American and the Big East Attack Player of the Year.
 Tumolo also an All-Big East First Team selection in 2011, 2012 and 2013.

 While at Syracuse, Tumolo was a member of teams that won the Big East Championship in 2012 and 2013, advanced to the NCAA Championship game in 2012 and made it to the NCAA Final Four in 2010 and 2013.